These forests are known for supporting a rich breeding bird community, as well as an astounding array of other species.

 Bioblitz in Norfolk

-A recent and inspiring BioBlitz in the Norfolk Forest Complex IBA confirms just how diverse the area is.
+An inspiring 2017 BioBlitz in the Norfolk Forest Complex IBA confirms just how diverse the area is.

 A BioBlitz is a 24-hour period where as many species are identified as possible; this was the first science-intense BioBlitz to focus entirely on an IBA.